oracle-livelabs/database/23cfree/duality-views/duality-views.md

     ```
     ![showing the update ](images/kids_description.png " ")

 3. Now, let's check the Genres table again to see the updated description.
-Run the following code:
+Copy the sql below and click **Run Script**
     ```
     <copy>
     SELECT json_serialize(data PRETTY)